 - Will make determinations regarding how to handle requests by complainants for confidentiality.

 - Will keep accurate records of all complaints and referrals for the required time period.

 - May conduct investigations or delegate and oversee investigations conducted by a designee.

-- May impose interim remedial measures to protect parties during investigations of discrimination
+- May impose interim remedial measures to protect parties during investigations of discrimination or harassment.

 - Will make findings of fact on investigations completed.